Chime Rinpoche

-Lama Chime Tulku Rinpoche is a Tibetan Buddhist, Tulku and Dharma teacher.
-Chime Rinpoche was born in 1941 in Kham, Tibet.
+Lama Chime Tulku Rinpoche (10 October 1941 – 24 March 2026) was a Tibetan Buddhist, Tulku and Dharma teacher.
 In 1959, due to the annexation of Tibet, he was forced to flee to India via Bhutan into exile.
 Gaining British citizenship in 1965, he taught extensively throughout Europe and established Marpa House, the first Tibetan Buddhist Centre in England.
-His students include American author and Buddhist nun Pema Chödrön and musicians Mary Hopkin, David Bowie and Tony Visconti.
+His students included American author and Buddhist nun Pema Chödrön and musicians Mary Hopkin, David Bowie and Tony Visconti.